Home

 Guide

-Typical monthly HOA fee ranges, what dues cover, and how to verify condo association fees before you buy.
+Average condo HOA fees explained: typical monthly ranges by building type, what dues cover, and how to verify fees before you buy—not just a national average.

 Monthly HOA fees are the regular assessment you pay to the condominium association, often called condo fees or common charges on listings.